 This is my guide/template to upgrading Fabric OS (FOS) – Firmware – on the Brocade SAN Switches.
-If you have any additions, comments or questions please go ahead and comment or if you have any questions you can find my e-mail on http://guldmyr.com.
-The post have been updated over 173 times according to my wordpress revisions, first update in January 2011.
+If you have any additions, comments or questions please go ahead and comment or if you have any questions you can find my e-mail on https://guldmyr.com.
+The post has been updated over 188 times according to my WordPress revisions, first update in January 2011.

 This article was originally built from my experience with HP branded Brocade SAN Switches – not with any other OEM or pure Brocade switches.
 I have however since beginning this document gotten experience with other vendors.